NC-State-Libraries-Workshops/ncsu_apprentice/_units/instructors_notes.md

 Because the information for is kept with the units, as you move around units or change the information for a unit, the instructors' notes are updated automatically.

+If you prefer not to have instructors notes, just delete or rename the file.